 The manufacturer has grown enormously in the last century and now has 24,000 employees in over 90 countries.
 Just the warehouse in Libertyville, Illinois, covers 600,000 square feet (55,741 square meters).
 There are 43 distribution centers in the United States, and these regional hubs all provide next-day service to Medline’s customers.

 Medline was the first company in the U.S. to embrace AutoStore technology nationwide in 2013.
-Over the years, the warehouse automation solution has worked so well that the team is now preparing to install their 14th system.
+Over the years, the warehouse automation solution has worked so well that the team is now preparing to install more systems.

 When AutoStore was first installed, Medline aimed to overcome three challenges: they needed to increase item picking, decrease the windows to fulfill orders, and run a successful enterprise in a tight labor market.
 Their orders varied in scale, and they needed to do thousands of deliveries every day.